The trusted source for

 "Many hospitals will continue to pay the person what they normally make no matter what they’re doing.
 They may be doing a third of what they were doing before," she says.

 "We tell them this whole program is a rehabilitation tool.
-The purpose is to get the person back to whatever work they can safety do," Dalton explains.
+The purpose is to get the person back to whatever work they can safety do," she explains.